imjihuan/fuego/docs/rst_src/criteria.json.rst

 Types of tests and pass criteria
 ======================================

 A simple functional test runs a short sequence of tests, and if any one of them fails, then the test is reported as a failure.
 Since this corresponds to the default ``criteria.json``, then most simple Functional tests do not need to provide a ``criteria.json`` file.

 A complex functional test (such as LTP or glib) has hundreds or possibly thousands of individual test cases.
 Such tests often have some number of individual test cases that fail, but which may be safely ignored (either temporarily or permamently).
 For example, some test cases may fail sporadically due to problems with the test infrastructure or environment.
 Other tests may fail due to configuration choices for the software on the board.
 (For example, a choice of kernel config may cause some tests to fail - but this is expected and these fail results should be ignored).

-Functional tests that are complex require a ``criteria.json`` file, to avoid failing the entire test because of individual test_cases that should be ignored.
+Functional tests that are complex require a ``criteria.json`` file, to avoid failing the entire test because of individual testcases that should be ignored.

 Finally, a Benchmark test is one that produces one or more "measurements", which are test results with numeric values.
 In order to determine whether a result indicates a PASS or a FAIL result, Fuego needs to compare the numeric result with some threshold value.
 The ``criteria.json`` file holds the threshold value and operator used for making this comparison.

 Different boards, or boards with different software installations or configurations, may require different pass criteria for the same tests.
 Therefore, the pass criteria are broken out into a separate file that can be adjusted at each test site, and for each board.
 Ultimately, we would like testers to be able to share their pass criteria, so that each Fuego user does not have to determine these on their own.

 =======================
 Evaluation criteria
 =======================

 The criteria file lists "pass criteria" for test suites, test sets, test cases and measures.
 A single file may list one or more pass criteria for the test.

 The criteria file may include count-based pass criteria, specific testcase lists, and measure reference values (thresholds).

 The criteria file specifies the pass criteria for one or more test element results, by specifying the element's test id (or tguid), and the criterion used to evaluate that element.
 Some results elements, such as test sets, are aggregates of other elements.
 For these, the criteria specify attributes of their child elements (like required counts, or listing individual children that must pass or fail).

 The criteria file consists of a list of criterion objects (JSON objects), each of which specifies the tguid for the result element of the test, and additional data used to evaluate that element.  tguids are generated by Fuego during the processing phase, and consist of statically defined strings unique to each test.
 You should look at a test's :ref:`run.json` file to see the test element names for a test.

 Here are the different operations that can be used for criteria: